HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 We can use attributes and methods provided by the DataFrame object to summarize and access the data stored in it.
 Just as a reminder, **attributes** are characteristics of the dataframe as for example its number of rows whilst **methods** are functions that can be actioned on the dataframe itself.
 Often methods require parameters, as functions, whilst attributes do not.

-To access an attribute, use the DataFrame object name followed by a dot `.` and the attribute name `df_object.attribute`.
+To access an attribute, input the DataFrame object name followed by a dot `.` and the name of the attribute you are inquiring `df_object.attribute`.
 For example, we can access the [Index object](https://pandas.pydata.org/docs/reference/indexing.html) containing the column names of `eebo_df` by using its `columns` attribute

 ```python
 eebo_df.columns